Open-EO/openeo-qgis-plugin/README.md

     * Load Extent of a QGIS Layer
     * Load Extent from a Shapefile on the filesystem
     * Manual input of the spatial extent
-* Temporal Extent selection via calendar widgets ("Select Star and End Date" button)
+* Temporal extent selection via calendar widgets ("Select Star and End Date" button)
-* Creating a "load_collection" process with the selected spatial filter, temporal filter and collection id ("Load" button)
-* Sending the process graph ("Process Graph" text field) to the backend to create a new job at the backend ("Create Job" button)
+* Creating a new job at the backend ("Create Job" button)
+* Adapt existing jobs by adapting process arguments and add new processes to the process graph.
 * Open the official openeo web editor at the system browser ("Create New Job in Web Editor" button)
 * List all jobs of the user at the backend.
-* The jobs can be executed or the result displayed at the QGIS map.
-There is also a description or error message displayed at the job table.
+* The jobs can be executed and/or the result displayed at the QGIS map.
+There is also a description displayed at the job table.
+* List of openEO services of the user and possibility to show them in QGIS.

 Need some additional features?
 Leave an issue at this repository!